-Decisions, decisions, decisions; it can be difficult making the right choice for you when considering to spend your remarketing budget with Facebook or Google.
+Decisions, decisions, decisions; it can be difficult making the right choice when considering how to spend your remarketing budget with Facebook or Google.
 Where most PPC managers go wrong is the actual decision-making process.
 It is crucial understand what you should consider before making a decision.

 1. Consider your message - carefully crafted second chances

-The whole idea of remarketing is to give advertisers a second chance to hook someone who has visited but not bought anything, there may be a number of reasons for this:
+The whole idea of remarketing is to give advertisers a second chance to hook someone who has visited their site, but not bought anything, there may be a number of reasons for this:

-Website is bland, clunky, dated, not functional - let's not get sidetracked into the importance of functional and appealing landing pages but it is important to focus on why the visitor didn’t make a purchasing decision the first time they came to your site.
+The website is bland, clunky, dated, not functional - let's not get sidetracked into the importance of functional and appealing landing pages, but it is important to…

 You can do a lot more with your email address list than just email them